I2PC/scipion-docker/README.md

 ## Deploy Scipion using IM dashboard

 This is the production way.
-### 1. Go to [IM-dashboard](https://appsgrycap.i3m.upv.es:31443/im-dashboard/login) and log in with your account
+### 1. Go to [IM-dashboard](https://appsgrycap.i3m.upv.es:31443/im-dashboard/login) and log in with your account.
-### 2. Make sure your account can use cryoem.instruct-eric.eu Virtual Organization
+### 2. Make sure your account belongs to a Virtual Organization that is granted to use the appropiate hardware resources.
+You can also deploy on AWS EC2 instances selecting the g4dn family instance type.
-Access can be requested [here](https://aai.egi.eu/registry/co_petitions/start/coef:84).

 Go to the credentials menu on the right-upper part of the page and add the sites where you want to deploy.
 Currently the following VOs support this service: IFCA, CESNET and IISAS FedCloud.